Risk Management, Audit and Internal Controls

 Standard Contracts of Employment

-These contracts represent the standard documentation that general managers must use when appointing senior staff.
-The requirements ensure consistency and certainty in employment relationships at the management level in local government and reflect community expectations by providing greater transparency and accountability.
+These contracts represent the standard documentation councils and joint organisations must use when appointing a general manager or executive officer.
+This requirement ensures consistency and certainty in employment relationships at the management level in local government and reflect community expectations by providing greater transparency and accountability.
 They also ensure appropriate flexibility by allowing certain contractual matters to be left to the parties to negotiate, namely:

 Links